joolstorrentecalo/gitlab-foss/doc/user/project/issues/related_issues.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-> - [Changed](https://gitlab.com/groups/gitlab-org/-/epics/10267) minimum required role from Reporter (if true) to Guest in GitLab 17.0.
+> - The simple "relates to" relationship [moved](https://gitlab.com/gitlab-org/gitlab/-/issues/212329) from GitLab Premium to GitLab Free in 13.4.

 Linked issues are a bi-directional relationship between any two issues and appear in a block below the issue description.
 You can link issues in different projects.